 Each experiment should be organized as shown below.
 You must have the first four sections completed in order to begin the experiment.
 Some experimental procedures have questions to answer or other stated objectives at must be included in the results/discussion.
-Because we are running on a shot schedule, keep things concise!
+Please keep things concise, yet thorough.
 Having your report started will allow you to keep notes in your report, and then you just turn in the whole thing.